VijaySamant4368/hashcalendar/README.md

 - Displays a full calendar grid with months and days.
 - Highlights days with upcoming events.
 - Displays event details (title and description) for each event when hovering over the event.
-- The events are fetched from a `JSON` file that contains the date, title, and description.
+- The events are fetched from a `JSON` file that contains the date, title, and links.

 ## How to Use: